-Making changes to the code you can now do in your favourite editor or IDE.
-Do remember that you have the power of a local git repository at your fingertips:
+Making changes to the code you can now do in your favourite editor or IDE (see IDE Integrations for recommendations).
+But do remember that you have the power of a local git repository at your fingertips:

 It’s recommended to commit early, commit often for every coherent piece of the larger change you are working on.

 You now need to setup a base athena release on which to add your code changes.
 So setup a suitable release like this in a new build area:

 mkdir ../build && cd ../build # Assuming you start in the root